vydnh/DCF/README.md

 # Python for Finance
-This repository contains Python code for financial data analysis and modelling.
+This is a personal project where I’m exploring how Python can be used for financial analysis.
 # About This Project
 The goal is to build a custom stock screener that filters stocks based on key financial metrics, and performs a simple stock valuation using the Discounted Cash Flow (DCF) method.